dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1624: Standing for civil liberties is essential.
+### T1624: Stand up for civil liberties and government respect for rights.

 |Support|
 |---|